 - $500 is awarded to students (one/year) who have financial need.

 - Established by the family of Sheri to honor and continue the memory of her.
 Sheri attended Fletcher Academy from 1974-1976 and she held several student leadership positions and sang in the choir.
 She was elected to be class President her senior year.
 Sheri was friendly and outgoing with a positive outlook on life.
 Her constant smile earned her the nickname, “sunshine”.
 She loved music, reading, creative writing, history, and cats.
 She attained a Master’s degree in special education and enjoyed serving in the teaching profession.

 Derrick Watkins (’78) Memorial Scholarship

-- $200 awarded to students who need financial assistance and exhibit a good work ethic.
+- $250 is awarded to students (one/year) who need financial assistance and exhibit a good work ethic.

 - Established by Derrick’s parents, Harold and April Watkins.
 Derrick is remembered by his parents and siblings as being a sociable young man who loved sports and working on cars.
 Derrick was quiet, easy-going, and fun-loving, but he also was very focused, knew what he wanted and pursued it with gusto.
 Derrick was a 12-year graduate from Fletcher Academy.